 This majestic figure (6 feet, 10 inches tall) was discovered in 1926 off the coast of the Greek island Euboea, at a place called Cape Artemisium, which provided the name used today, the "God of Artemisium".

-As the god of the sea, Poseidon (or Neptune) was definitely an important deity, but was never a truly major character in the myths and stories; he does feature in several important ones, but nowhere to the degree of his big brother Zeus.
+As the god of the sea, Poseidon (or Neptune) was definitely an important deity, but was never a truly major character in the myths and stories.
+He does feature in several important ones, but not as prominently as his big brother Zeus.

-One of those that he does feature in is the contest of Poseidon and Athena; when a new city had been founded in the region of Attica, both of these deities wanted to be their main god, and it was agreed that whichever of the two gave the people the best gift would be the winner.
-Poseidon thrust his trident (three-pronged spear) into the ground, and a stream of water flowed out; Athena magically created the first olive tree, which was judged the best offering, since the production of olive oil would bring long-term prosperity to them.
-The new city was named Athens in honor of the victorious goddess, and is still known by that name, the capital of the modern nation of Greece.
+One in which he gets top billing is the contest of Poseidon and Athena.
+After a new city had been founded in the region of Attica, both of these deities wanted to be the city's main god, and it was agreed that whichever of the two gave the people the best gift would be the winner.
+Poseidon thrust his trident (three-pronged spear) into the ground, and a stream of water flowed out.
+Athena magically created the first olive tree, which was judged the best offering, since the production of olive oil would bring long-term prosperity.
+The new city was named Athens in honor of the victorious goddess, today's capital of modern Greece.

 The first image below is a black-figure vase painting of these two gods, which is signed by its artist.
-But often there was one artist who made it (shaped the clay), and a second artist who did the decoration/painting.
+But often there was one artist who shaped the clay, and a second artist who did the decoration/painting.
 This vessel has the sentence "Amasis made me" running down the center.
-This term "made" usually indicates the potter, not the painter, so it is uncertain if Amasis is the name of only the potter or both.
+The term "made" usually indicates the potter, not the painter, so it is uncertain if Amasis is the name of only the potter or both.
 To be safe, we call the artist the "Amasis Painter".
 The Adonis article contains a look at the other side of this vessel, which features the god Dionysus.

-The second image is a version of the contest of Athena and Poseidon as it appeared on the pediment of the Parthenon. the largest temple of ancient Athens, and a subject covered in the article on Athena.
-The original sculptures from this pediment are either missing or badly damaged; in order to get a sense of what it actually looked like, we see a reproduction on this recreation of the Parthenon located in Nashville, Tennessee.
+The second image is a version of the contest between Athena and Poseidon as it appeared on the pediment of the Parthenon, the largest temple of ancient Athens, and a subject covered in the article on Athena.
+The original sculptures from this pediment are either missing or badly damaged.
+To get a sense of what it actually looked like, we have a 20th Century reproduction in the Parthenon located in Nashville, Tennessee.

-Then we see a typical Hellenistic statue of the god from the island of Melos; nothing unique or unusual about it, basically your standard statue of a god.
+Next is a typical Hellenistic statue of the god from the island of Melos.
+Not particularly unique or unusual, it is basically a standard statue of a god.

 The next image is a mosaic of the sea-god in his chariot (drawn by sea-horses, of course) found in a Roman-period house in modern-day Tunisia.